 Congressional Bill H.R.
 3525 to set up a commission to draft the Congressional report on the establishment of the National Museum of Asian Pacific American History and Culture (the “Commission”) was signed into law in June 2022.
 This is the first step in a long and arduous process; however, “consideration of new museums advanced only when engaged, well-organized private citizens and entities expressed sustained interest and concern to public officials.” **

-FRIENDS is also developing innovative concepts and operations for a forward-looking Museum that resonates with young and future generations, and importantly will alleviate issues and concerns raised by Congress.*** Additionally, FRIENDS is a crucial bridge to the Asian Pacific American communities, establishing a platform to methodically assemble the disaggregated input and priorities from the many sub-communities to shape and inform the work of the Commission, ensuring a comprehensive and inclusive representation of their American histories.****
+FRIENDS is developing innovative concepts and operations for a forward-looking Museum that resonates with young and future generations, and importantly will alleviate issues and concerns raised by Congress.*** Additionally, FRIENDS is a crucial bridge to the Asian Pacific American communities, establishing a platform to methodically assemble the disaggregated input and priorities from the many sub-communities to shape and inform the work of the Commission, ensuring a comprehensive and inclusive representation of their American histories.****

 **Congressional Research Service, Smithsonian Institution: Background, Issues for Congress, and Selected Legislation, November 4, 2021, p.7